sourencho/Ripple-Balances/README.md

   Given account addresses, the program will output each accounts balances and also an aggregate sum for each currency present in these accounts.

+  Balances of zero will not be outputted as to make the output less cluttered.

 ###Implementation:

   I used async to deal with the various callbacks.
 It prevented nested (pyramid) callbacks.